Government resources for businesses and the self-employed

 Claiming for 100 or more employees?

-You can use the new template to claim for periods starting on or after 1 July to ensure your claim is processed quickly and successfully.
+You can use a template to claim to ensure your claim is processed quickly and successfully.

 You can find this template by searching 'download a template if you're claiming for 100 or more employees through the Coronavirus Job Retention Scheme' on GOV.UK.